Skip to main content

 Versioning

-The version string used by the upstream Arm GNU Toolchain project is a bit unusual and unstable in time, (like 13.3.Rel1) therefore the upstream GCC version is prefered, which is a three number string like 13.3.1-1.1; to this string the xPack distribution adds a fourth number that represents the Arm release with the same GCC release, and a fifth number that represents the xPack release of the same Arm release; since SemVer allows only three numbers, all additional ones can be added only as pre-release strings, separated by a dash, like 13.3.1-1.1-1.1.
+The version string used by the upstream Arm GNU Toolchain project is a bit unusual and unstable in time, (like 13.3.Rel1) therefore the upstream GCC version is preferred, which is a three number string like 13.3.1-1.1; to this string the xPack distribution adds a fourth number that represents the Arm release with the same GCC release, and a fifth number that represents the xPack release of the same Arm release; since SemVer allows only three numbers, all additional ones can be added only as pre-release strings, separated by a dash, like 13.3.1-1.1-1.1.
 When published as a npm package, the version gets a sixth number, like 13.3.1-1.1.2.

 Since adherence of third party packages to SemVer is not guaranteed, it is recommended to avoid referring to the xPack GNU AArch64 Embedded GCC dependency via a SemVer expressions like ^13.3.1-1.1 or ~13.3.1-1.1, and prefer exact matches, like 13.3.1-1.1.2.